osudrl/TeleJoy/README.md

 # Setup Guide

-**If all of the hardware that was used in development has remained unchaned and the Teensy's program has not yet been overwritten, skip to the [testing section](https://github.com/osudrl/TeleJoy#testing-the-virtual-joystick) or, more speficially, the testing [using the C SDL library section](https://github.com/osudrl/TeleJoy#serialsdl-examples).**
+**If all of the hardware that was used in development has remained unchaned and the Teensy's program has not yet been overwritten, skip to the [testing section](https://github.com/osudrl/TeleJoy#testing-the-virtual-joystick) or, more speficially, the [writing custom software to interface with the Teensy section](https://github.com/osudrl/TeleJoy#writing-a-serialsdl-program-to-use-with-the-teensy).**

 This Setup Guide has the following sections.